 KIN 401 - Facility Design and Event Management

+Credits, 3 sem. hrs.
+Prerequisite(s): Junior standing.
 This course is designed as an overview of the fundamentals of planning and managing sports facilities and sporting events.

 KIN 410 - Legal Aspects of Sport and Physical Activity